gbalslevn/Hotstone/testList.md

 - **OK** Minion is only able to attack once per round
 - **OK** GetField() should return an iterable of findus field
 - **OK** GetHand().hasNext metoden should return true if there is cards in the hand false otherwise
+- **OK** player should lose 2 health if there is no cards to pick from

 BetaStone Tests
 - **OK** In round 2 the mana should be 2
-- **10** in round 10 the mana amount in the beginning of the round is 7
+- **OK** in round 10 the mana amount in the beginning of the round is 7
-- **ok** If Player Findus hero health is 0 he looses
+- **OK** If Player Findus hero health is 0 he looses

-- player should lose 2 health if there is no cards to pick from
+GammaStone Tests
+- Findus type has the name ThaiChef
+- When chilli power is used opponent health decrease by 2
+- When hero power sovs is used there is a minion on the field with (attack, health) = (1,1).

+Lav Uml
+Vi skal have HeroPower i et interface

 til jeff
 - Hvordan fjerne man attacking card når den er en iterable.